 Mixed-use properties

-Airbnb buildings are structured as commercial operations.
+Airbnb operates its buildings as commercial entities.

 Commercial vacant land